How to Keep Cats Off Furniture

 When it comes to things you wish your cat would stop nibbling on, tastes might be your next best move.

 Similar idea to the scents; your cat might have an exploratory nibble of something before bolting in the opposite direction.
 Here’s the line-up of cat-repelling tastes:

 Spicy-ish foods are a big turnoff for cats, too.
-Although, ideally you don’t want to be smearing sticky sauces all over your furniture?
-Unless that’s what you’re into, in which case; keep on keeping on.
+Although, ideally you don’t want to be smearing sticky sauces all over your furniture unless that’s what you’re into, in which case keep reading on.

-Be careful, however; don’t go too hot or too spicy, you don’t want any? extra mess to clean up later.
+Be careful, however; don’t go too hot or too spicy, you don’t want any em extra mess to clean up later.

-Be wary of: onions, garlic and aloe as these have been known to cause some upsetting symptoms for cats, such as anaemia, diarrhea and, believe it or not, depression.
+Be wary of onions, garlic and aloe as these have been known to cause some upsetting symptoms for cats, such as anemia, diarrhea and, believe it or not, depression.

 What Sounds Do Cats Hate